hieuvp/learning-python/learn-the-basics/basic-string-operations/README.md

 if TEXT.endswith("ome!"):
     print("String ends with 'ome!'.
 Good!")

-# Split the string into three separate strings, each containing only a word
+# Split the string into separate substrings, each containing only a word
 print("Split the words of the string: %s" % TEXT.split(" "))
 ```